stacs-srg/valipop/record_classification/src/site/markdown/cli/usage.md

 ### `init`

 The `init` command initialises a new workflow that gets persisted on your hard drive.
 This means when classli program is closed and re-opened, it will remember where things were left off.
+The options of this command are:

+* `-f` or `--force` -- enables replacement of any existing configuration folder upon initialisation.
+This option is not mandatory.
+By default this option is disabled.

 To execute this command, type the following and press enter: